 Bringing a Dutch oven on camping trips totally changed my life (my camping life, that is).
 There are so many recipes that you can do when you have a Dutch oven – like fresh bread, cinnamon rolls, stew and more.

 This book brings Dutch oven cooking to the next level.
 We’re talking full pies, baby back ribs and more.
 A lot of the recipes are too much work for me, so I stick with my quick and easy Dutch oven meals.
-However if you’re car camping or have a lot of time on your hands, this book will teach you to make some remarkable dishes.
+However, if you’re car camping or have a lot of time on your hands, this book with some of its best car camping recipes will teach you to make some remarkable dishes.

 Best For: Car Camping, Road Trips and Short Canoe Trips